roman-milk/roman-milk.github.io/oh-submission.md

  The lustful mother didn't hesitate as she was thankful to change positions and hungry to have her son's cock back in her wanton pussy.
 She straddled him and lowered herself slowly on his big rock hard cock, moaning as it filled her from this new position.

  She began slowly riding her son's cock as she got used to the position, loving the sudden control she had.
-Report_Story #2